 Veterans Prosthetic Panel

 The VPP was established in 2012 so veterans could apply for funding for high-quality prosthetic limbs, regardless of which DSC they attend.
-This application is then assessed by a specialised panel.
+Applications are assessed by a specialist panel.

 Who qualifies for VPP funding for prosthetics?

-This additional funding is only available to veterans who have lost a limb during military service.
+This additional funding is only available to veterans who've lost a limb during military service.